LilithsAdventure/RGB-VC/README.md

 After that, you are basically done.
 If you ever want to switch back to your profiles for different effects (this is only for solid colors), just use your key phrase followed by the words "release control" that will release ICUE from the sdk and return control to ICUE Software.

+Finally, Open Config.cfg and change your proper settings to true depending on your Razer/Corsair Devices.

 There are some limitations.
-Currently Profile Switching is not supported, and Memory Dimm LEDS are not working.
+Currently Profile Switching is not supported.
 I plan to have that fixed in a future update.

-This program runs in a hidden mode, so in order to close it, you must use task manager.

 Updates will be posted here: discord.gg/23YcDaY